The Truth About Rodeo

 Bucking Events

-- Flank strap/rope: The purpose of a flank strap/rope is to cause discomfort and stress that incites the bull or horse to buck.
+• Flank strap/rope: The purpose of a flank strap/rope is to cause discomfort and stress that incites the bull or horse to buck.
 It triggers the animal’s fear response of bucking, similar to how they would react defensively to an attack from a predator.
-Just prior to the animal being released from the chute, the flank strap/rope is tightened around their sensitive hindquarters.
+Just prior to the animal being released from the chute, the flank strap/rope is tightened around their sensitive underbelly.

 Roping & Wrestling Events